 MRELP encoding at 9600 baud, something that the

 As a result, the SECTEL range of STU-III terminals became arguably the

-The image above shows a typical SECTEL 1500 unit as it was used by
+The image above shows a SECTEL 1500 unit that was used by

 the FBI.
-The units were taken out of service and sold on Ebay in 2011.
+The units were taken out of service and were sold on eBay in 2011.

 Unfortunately though, the cryptographic heart of each unit had been removed

-before they were sold, so that they are no longer functional.
+before they were sold, as a result of which they are no longer operational.

 The exterior of the SECTEL 1500 is identical to the other

 Motorola SECTEL units.
 The case is either black or